Post-quantum cryptography: Open Quantum Safe project

-Open Quantum Safe (OQS) project was started in late 2016 and has the goal of developing and prototyping quantum-resistant cryptography.
+The Open Quantum Safe (OQS) project was started in late 2016 and has the goal of developing and prototyping quantum-resistant cryptography.
 It aims to integrate current post-quantum schemes in one library: liboqs. liboqs is an open source C library for quantum-resistant cryptographic algorithms.
 It initially focuses on key exchange algorithms but by now includes several signature schemes.
 It provides a common API suitable for post-quantum key exchange algorithms, and will collect together various implementations. liboqs will also include a test harness and benchmarking routines to compare performance of post-quantum implementations.
 Furthermore, OQS also provides integration of liboqs into OpenSSL.

 As of March 2023, the following key exchange algorithms are supported:

+As of August 2024, NIST has published 3 algorithms below as FIPS standards and the 4th is expected near end of the year:

 Older supported versions that have been removed because of the progression of the NIST Post-Quantum Cryptography Standardization Project are:

 Implementation

 One of the main challenges in post-quantum cryptography is considered to be the implementation of potentially quantum safe algorithms into existing systems.
 There are tests done, for example by Microsoft Research implementing PICNIC in a PKI using Hardware security modules.
 Test implementations for Google's NewHope algorithm have also been done by HSM vendors.
+In August 2023, Google released a FIDO2 security key implementation of an ECC/Dilithium hybrid signature schema which was done in partnership with ETH Zürich.

+The Signal Protocol uses Post-Quantum Extended Diffie–Hellman (PQXDH).

+On February 21, 2024, Apple announced that they were going to upgrade their iMessage protocol with a new PQC protocol called "PQ3", which will utilize ongoing keying.

+Apple stated that, although quantum computers don't exist yet, they wanted to mitigate risks from future quantum computers as well as so-called "Harvest now, decrypt later" attack scenarios.
+Apple stated that they believe their PQ3 implementation provides protections that "surpass those in all other widely deployed messaging apps", because it utilizes ongoing keying.

+Apple intends to fully replace the existing iMessage protocol within all supported conversations with PQ3 by the end of 2024.
+Apple also defined a scale to make it easier to compare the security properties of messaging apps, with a scale represented by levels ranging from 0 to 3: 0 for no end-to-end by default, 1 for pre-quantum end-to-end by default, 2 for PQC key establishment only (e.g. PQXDH), and 3 for PQC key establishment and ongoing rekeying (PQ3).

+The Internet Engineering Task Force has prepared an Internet-Draft using PQC algorithms in Messaging Layer Security (MLS).
+MLS will be used in RCS text messaging in Google Messages and Messages (Apple).